PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-11 08:37:10
+Last updated: 2024-04-11 08:37:45
-Random Quote: You move at the speed of sound and I can make a pen float through the air.
-Who needs to abbreviate? - Wanda Maximoff
+Random Quote: Layla: "Summon the suit!"
+Steven: "Summon the soup?
+What are you saying?" - Arthur Harrow